chadtripod/documentation/Armory-Spinnaker-Quickstart-2.md

 7. Set healthcare from load balancer healthcheck to AWS native healthcheck.
 (If deploying AWS Load Balancers this MAY be something you turn off later).

-# Connect Spinnaker to EKS cluster
+# Connect Spinnaker to Amazon EKS cluster

 ![No CREATE Permission](/Deploy-to-EKS.png)